 Skip to main content

-In complex reasoning tasks, it is often necessary to determine whether the subsequent process should continue based on the model’s intermediate output or current state.
+In complex reasoning tasks, it is often necessary to decide whether the subsequent process should continue based on the model’s intermediate output or current state.
+For example, judging the content generated by the model:

-• If the model generates a new query, proceed to the next retrieval round.
+• If the model generates a new query, enter the next round of retrieval;

-• If the model has already produced the final answer, terminate the process.
+• If the model has output the final answer, terminate the process.

-The Router Server is the companion of the branch structure.
-It determines the current state and returns a state label to control the execution flow.
+The Router Server is the partner of the branch structure.
+It is responsible for judging the current state and returning a state label to drive the process direction.

-If you are not familiar with implementing a Router Tool, refer to Router Server.
+If you do not yet know how to implement a Router Tool, please refer to Router Server.

 Usage Example